 From its rooftop terrace, you can gaze down at the superyachts parked in Monaco’s famous Port Hercule harbor.
 Or, during a weekend in May, get a million-euro view of racecars blasting around the streets below during the prestigious Monaco Grand Prix.
 Built in the 1860s, Villa l’Echauguette was once home to casino developer Francois Blanc, who helped transform once sleepy Monte Carlo into the playground for the rich and famous it is today.
 Perched on a cliff overlooking the harbor, this pink Belle Epoque villa offers 8,200 square feet of space over six floors; thankfully there are two elevators.
 Inside there are six bedrooms, a spacious living room that leads out on to a large private terrace, a wine cellar, a skinny 72-foot-long lap pool, sauna, guest apartment and two-car garage.

-Back in 2016, this astonishing 15-acre ocean-to-lake Palm Beach estate known as “Gemini” was listed for $195 million.
-Today, it’s back on the market with a still eye-watering $137.5 million asking price.
+Talk about a return on investment.
+Back in 1985, media mogul William Ziff bought a 15-acre ocean-to-lake Palm Beach lot for $5 million.
+He built a couple of houses on it, along with a nice pool and, 31 years later in 2016, listed it for a staggering $195 million.
+Not surprisingly it didn’t sell.
+And today, even with a $57 million price cut – it’s now listed at a still eye-watering $137.5 million—Gemini is still looking for a buyer.
 But everything about this compound-by-the-sea on Manalapan island just south of Palm Beach, is eye-watering.
-Its main house spans no less than 62,200 square feet and comes with 12 bedrooms.
+Its main house spans no less than 62,200 square feet and comes with 12 vast bedrooms.
 There’s also a seven-bedroom guest residence called Mango House, plus two four-bedroom beachside cottages, and another guesthouse with seven studios.
-The estate is owned by the Ziff brothers, Robert and Dirk, whose father was media mogul William Ziff, who died in 2006.
-Amazingly, the Ziff family bought the property in 1985 for just $5 million.
+Even by Palm Beach standards, Gemini is unique.

-Henry Ford II—Hank The Deuce—bought this spectacular 42-acre oceanfront compound on Jule Pond Drive back in 1960.
-In addition to its magnificent quarter-mile of beachfront—still the largest ocean frontage in the entire Hamptons—the estate also enjoys security and seclusion by having Channel Pond to the west and Mecox Bay to the east.
-The main residence is a cavernous 20,000-square-foot house renovated in 2008 that boasts a 48-foot-long living room and 12 bedrooms, two of which are master suites.
-On the expansive grounds, there’s a tennis court, pool and pool house, two golf greens.
+Back in 2017, the asking price for this spectacular 42-acre oceanfront compound on Jule Pond Drive, once owned by Henry Ford II, was $175 million.
+Alas, not even a $30 million price ‘re-alignment’ has seen any serious hand-raisers materialize.
+In addition to its magnificent quarter-mile of beachfront—still the largest ocean frontage in the entire Hamptons—the estate features a cavernous 20,000-square-foot main residence, renovated in 2008, that boasts a 48-foot-long living room and 12 bedrooms.
+In the expansive grounds, there’s a tennis court, pool and pool house and two golf greens.
 The current owner is portfolio manager Brenda Earl, a former partner at equity fund Zweig-Dimenna.
 She bought the estate in 2002.

 7. Villa Firenze, Beverly Park, California – $165 Million